DannyCymru/QT_Calculator/README.md

 -[x] Add conversion to binary, hex, octal.

--[] Add math operations with binary numbers.
+~~-[] Add math operations with binary numbers.~~

--[] Add keyboard functionality.
+~~-[] Add keyboard functionality.~~

 -[x] Add View" items to the menu bar.

+As this code is very old and quite outdated I have decided to officially call this project completed.
+There is too much tech debt involved for this project for me to do more changes without major refactoring and I feel that my programming efforts are best spent elsewhere.